Nashi Food!

 • Milk: You can use cows or any milk substitute like almond milk.
 Even half and half will work.

-• Day-old bread: any bread will work for this recipe.
+• Day-old bread: Any bread will work for this recipe.
 I prefer egg-based bread because it tends to soak the egg mixture better.
-Texas toasts or Challah bread will work since they are thicker.
-Check out the tip below in case you don’t have day old.
+Since they are thicker, Texas toast, French Bread, or Challah bread will work.
+Check out the tip below in case you don't have day old.

 • Brown sugar: could replace with white or light brown or use maple syrup or honey.
 The choice is yours!